-The Bank Supervisory Board confirms that this report presents the risk management processes within BC "MAIB" S.A. and the main information related to the Bank's risk exposure in accordance with the provisions of the Regulation on disclosure requirements for banks.
+The Bank Supervisory Board confirms that this report provides a description of the risk management processes within BC "MAIB" S.A. and presents the main information related to the Bank's risk exposure in accordance with the provisions of the Regulation on disclosure requirements for banks.